-The diagnosis of osteoporosis is established with the measurement of the bone density, but for the start of appropriate anti-osteoporotic therapy the health care professional has to consider also other parameters such as the vitamin D levels, other medical conditions which affect the bone quality or the tendency and frequency of falls and the possible coexisting sarcopenia.
+The biggest challenge is the treatment of patients with fragility fractures of the hip, as these fractures are the most frequent and need increased resources to treat.
+These patients have multiple comorbidities and they are usually frail.
+Only a small fraction of them are fit, well and independent (12,13).
+Consequently these patients are more likely to develop complications, delayed rehabilitation and even increased mortality (14-17).
+Similar are the results in The diagnosis of osteoporosis is established with the Greek literature, with fragility fracture patients the measurement of the bone density, but for the being significantly impaired pre-operatively leadstart of appropriate anti-osteoporotic therapy the health care professional has to consider also other parameters such as the vitamin D levels, other medical conditions which affect the bone quality or the tendency and frequency of falls and the possible coexisting sarcopenia.
 Consequently, all patients with osteoporosis alongside with the anti-osteoporotic medication need to receive guidance for good nutrition and physical activity.
 Their medication for other medical conditions has to be reviewed as well, as some medication could be the cause factors for frequent falls.